UltimateTimmeh/r-daily-programmer/docs/index.rst

 All challenge solutions are presented as modules.
 To execute one of the challenge modules you should launch the ``dailyprogrammer.py`` script in a terminal with Python 3, and provide as argument the ID of the challenge you wish to execute.
+If the challenge requires one or more input files, these files will be located in the directory ``dailyprogrammer/input/``.
 If the challenge is supposed to write output to a file, then this file will be located in the directory ``dailyprogrammer/output/``.

 Example -- Execute the solution to challenge '1 Easy - Ask Input' (ID 001e)::